 Student and staff-well being and safety is an integration part of the university commitment to prevent sexual harm, improve reporting mechanism and provide support services.

 - Equity continues to remain a central point of all disclosures and complaints.
-QUT Discrimination Advisers will continue to support students who disclose sexual harassment or sexual assault, and refer them to relevant support services at QUT and in the community.
+QUT Harassment and Discrimination Advisers will continue to support students who disclose sexual harassment or sexual assault, and refer them to relevant support services at QUT and in the community

-- Targeted cohort for prevention has been identified (i.e international students, HDR student, Work Integrated learning, study abroad, and study tours) and related policies, guidelines have been updated.
-Information is continually disseminated to this cohort to build students and staff confidence in reporting, providing support and referring to relevant support services at QUT and the community.
+- targeted cohorts for support include international students, students from culturally and linguistically diverse backgrounds, students who identify as LGBTIQA+, and HDR students.
+Information is continually disseminated to these and all student cohorts cohort to build students and staff confidence in reporting, providing support and referring to relevant support services at QUT and the community

 At QUT we will ensure:

-- to work with the International College to tailor information related to Respect and Safety at QUT to international students’ needs,
+- to work with relevant areas of the University who support international students to tailor information related to Respect and Safety at QUT to international students’ needs

-- to put an emphasis on promoting reporting channels and support services to students and staff, and
+- to put an emphasis on promoting reporting channels and support services to students and staff

 - to work closely with QUT LGBTIQA+ Working Party and student body to support initiatives that promote respect and safety at QUT.